amitpdev/react-native-google-places-textinput/README.md

 }
 ```

-For detailed styling examples and a complete guide, see our [Styling Guide](./docs/styling-guide.md).
+For detailed styling examples, TextInput props usage, and suggestion text control, see our [Styling Guide](./docs/styling-guide.md).

 ## Contributing